weaveworks/weave/site/faq.md

 Yet another option is to expose a port from the container on host B and then connect to it.
 You can read about exposing ports in [Exporting Services](/site/tasks/manage/service-management.md#exporting).

+<a name="duplicate-peer"></a>
+**Q: Why am I seeing "peer names collision" and failed connections?**

+This sometimes happens when machines are cloned; we require each machine in your cluster to have a unique identity.

+For more information see [Peer Names](/site/operational-guide/concepts.md#peer-name).

 <a name="duplicate-ip"></a>
 **Q: Why am I seeing the same IP address assigned to two different containers on different hosts?**